batect/batect/docs/content/config/Tasks.md

     This page reflects the options available in the [most recent version](https://github.com/batect/batect/releases/latest) of batect.

-Each task definition is made up of:
+Each task definition is made up of the following fields.

+At least one of `run` or `prerequisites` is required.

 ## `description`
 Description shown when running `batect --list-tasks`.